Maryam Nawaz, Rana Sana among top political, military leaders on ‘hit list’ of TTP

 LAHORE – Banned outfit Tehreek-e-Taliban Pakistan is reportedly planning to carry out terror attacks on key government and military figures, including PML-N chief organizer Maryam Nawaz and Interior Minister Rana Sanaullah.

-Media reports suggest that attacks are being planned by outlawed TTP and Jamaat-ul-Ahraar (JuA).
+Media reports based on information from security officials suggest that attacks are being planned by outlawed TTP and Jamaat-ul-Ahraar (JuA).
 To execute plans, militants are likely to attack vehicles of politicians and checkpoints of law enforcement organisations (LEAs).

 Under the direction of JuA chief Rafiullah, a terror squad with two suicide bombers has entered Punjab.